MichaelKNjogu/oiu-environment-club/README.md

 To view the demo, go to https://michael-njogu-oiu-environmental-club.netlify.app

 ## Description
 This is a demo for The Open Institute's Environmental Club.
+The aim of this project is to propose a design for the upcoming club.

 ## Installation & Usage
 <p>Download all the contents of the root folder and copy/upload them to your local or remote server.</p>